What is mediation?

 - disputes involving services offered by Eurostar or Thalys which are ancillary to the transport contract, and whose performance is subject to technical uncertainties or to uncertainties external to rail operations—for example, if WiFi or newspapers were unavailable in your 1st class coach

 - disputes involving travel packages (train ticket + hotel, for example) that include rail services provided by one of the carriers.
-These disputes should be referred to the French Tourism and Travel Ombudsperson.
+These disputes should be referred to the French Tourism and Travel Mediator.

-The following parties may submit a mediation request to the Ombudsperson:
+The following parties may submit a mediation request to the Mediator:

 - France’s Defender of Rights or their representatives, an accredited national consumer association, a court-appointed mediator, and the European Consumer Centre, provided they are acting on behalf of a passenger

-Did you submit your dispute to the Defender of Rights or a representative of the Defender of Rights, to the European Ombudsperson, or to an ombudsperson for a European railway company?
+Did you submit your dispute to the Defender of Rights or a representative of the Defender of Rights, to the European Mediator, or to a mediator for a European railway company?
 No worries.
-Your request will be referred to the SNCF Voyageurs Ombudsperson.
+Your request will be referred to the SNCF Voyageurs Mediator.

 Ready to submit a mediation request?
 Choose from 2 options.

-You can submit a mediation request to the Ombudsperson by completing our online form.
+You can submit a mediation request to the Mediator by completing our online form.
 Your case will be forwarded immediately, and in most cases you will receive a response within 90 days.
-If your case is complex, the Ombudsperson’s office will notify you that the deadline has been extended.
+If your case is complex, the Mediator’s office will notify you that the deadline has been extended.

 To use the online form, you must have a recent version of your browser.
 Otherwise, you will not be able to submit data securely, and there may be errors in entering your information.